 Dr. Elist uses the Penuma implant for male enhancement, as it is the only FDA-cleared penile enhancement implant for aesthetic purposes.
 Penuma is designed to add both girth and flaccid length while maintaining the natural look and feel of the penis.

-Penuma implants have high patient safety and satisfaction rates based on a five-year study of hundreds of patients.
-The implant is placed through a small incision at the base of the penis, and past data show that it does not interfere with your achievement of an erection.
+Penuma implants have high patient satisfaction rates based on a five-year study of hundreds of patients.
+The implant is placed through a small incision on the scrotum, and past data show that it does not interfere with your achievement of an erection.

 Comparing Implants and Longevity